irmen/synthesizer/README.md

 ...then type ``help`` to see what commands are available.

-A few example tracks are provided (track1.ini, track2.ini, track3.ini) - try them out!
+A few example tracks are provided, try them out!

+- track1.ini  - a short jungle-ish fragment
+- track2.ini  - a somewhat longer classic rhythm loop, I guess it's in 4/4 time
+- track3.ini  - an experiment with a few liquid drum'n'bass type patterns